philbooth/bfj/README.md

 Previous versions supported
 node 4 and later.

-A separate `node-4` branch is also maintained, which maintains feature parity version-for-version with `master`.
+A separate `node-4` branch was maintained until version `5.4.1`, which had feature parity version-for-version with releases from `master`.
-Releases from this branch
-are available in npm
-under the package name [`bfj-node4`](https://www.npmjs.com/package/bfj-node4).
+Releases from the `node-4` branch are available in npm under the package name [`bfj-node4`](https://www.npmjs.com/package/bfj-node4).